-Vehicles from 30 US high schools arrived in Texas to take part in the 25th Solar Car Challenge race this summer, each hoping to cover 1,300miles from Fort Worth TX to Palmdale, CA. An event like this combining learning by making, engineering and computers had pi-top written all over it, and this year quite literally, as we decided to sponsor the race for the first time.
+Vehicles from 30 US high schools arrived in Texas to take part in the 25th Solar Car Challenge race in the summer of 2018, each hoping to cover 1,300 miles from Fort Worth, Texas to Palmdale, California.
+An event like this combining learning by making, engineering and computers had pi-top written all over it - this year quite literally, as we decided to sponsor the race for the first time.
 However, we weren’t content just to put our logo on the race website, we wanted to figure out how we could really get involved.

 Despite all this complexity, the engineering team designed and produced the units from scratch in under a month.
 Crucially though, they made everything open source.
-“Teams can see the schematics, the parts we chose and why, the whole idea was to make it open and encourage them to take it apart” says Wil.
+“Teams can see the schematics, the parts we chose and why, and the whole idea was to make it open and encourage them to take it apart” says Wil.
 The system was further developed by one of the race’s adult engineering volunteers who added a graphical interface to show the data.
-This too was totally customisable (one team reprogrammed it with their team colours and logo).
+This too was totally customisable - one team reprogrammed it with their team colours and logo!

 The telemetry proved itself in action.
-"All Saint's School noticed on their Helios board their fully charged battery pack was showing less voltage than expected.
+"All Saint's School noticed on their Helios board that their fully charged battery pack was showing less voltage than expected.
 They found the charge controller on their array was out of calibration, and the internal voltmeter was 3 volts off.
-So they got the charge controller fixed and are now getting a full charge – Telemetry saved their race” says Jarrett Dunn, from the Solar Car Challenge Technology Team.
+So they got the charge controller fixed and are now getting a full charge, so Telemetry saved their race” says Jarrett Dunn, from the Solar Car Challenge Technology Team.

 Dr Lehman Marks, founder and president of the Solar Car Challenge, said “we are delighted to have pi-top as a technology partner for the Solar Car Challenge.
 We have never had access to this level of advanced technology before.”

-As for next year, well pi-top are hoping to be back stronger than ever.
+As for next year?
+Well, pi-top are hoping to be back stronger than ever.
 In the meantime, there are dozens of other uses for this technology.
-“The range of the transmitter is several miles, and can be tweaked to go even farther, so you could attach this to all sorts of things like planes, weather balloons or rockets”.
-The sky’s the limit it seems.
+“The range of the transmitter is several miles, and can be tweaked to go even further, so you could attach this to all sorts of things like planes, weather balloons or rockets” says Wil.
+The sky’s the limit it seems!